mlswg/mls-protocol/draft-ietf-mls-protocol.md

 For the KeyPackage and GroupInfo extensions, the `extension_data` for GREASE extensions MAY have any contents selected by the sender, since they will be ignored by a correctly-operating receiver.
-For example, a senders might populate these extensions with a variable-sized amount of random data.
+For example, a senders might populate these extensions with a randomly-sized amount of random data.

 A set of values reserved for GREASE have been registered in the various registries in {{iana-considerations}}.
 This prevents conflict between GREASE